Thursday, December 5, 2013

 The Enchiridion: A Commentary (Part 1)

 Today I finished "The Enchiridion", one of the works of Epictetus.
-I think, due to it's shortness, it is one of the better reads for those just getting into Stoicism.
+I think, due to its shortness, it's one of the better reads for those just getting into Stoicism.
 It takes no more than a few hours of reading to get it done (though, it is philosophy and that'll take years, if not a lifetime, to live it).
 But, as a bit of a two-way better digestion of the text, I decided to write up a commentary, expressing my thoughts and hopefully encouraging others to think and express theirs.

 If you need a free copy, just click.
 It'll take you to the Internet Classics Archive.
 It's also the version I used.